tbliszcz-confluent/Flink-AI-Demos/README.md

 This repo contains demos and quick starts for the various built in AI/ML functions that are present in Confluent Cloud for use with Flink.
+The purpose is to give you the ability to start using it in a few minutes rather than having to spend time reading the documentation.

-To get started esure you have a confluent cluster started with a Flink compute pool located in the same region.
-Once it is running the above demos can be ran to get an idea of what is possible with Flink in Confluent Cloud or as a quick start.
+To get started be sure you have a Confluent Cloud Cluster started with a Flink Compute Pool located in the same region.
+Once it is running the above demos should all be able to work as is in the SQL Workspace of the compute pool (with the exception of obtaining a OpenAI API key).

+The bolded entries currently have examples in the repo.

-There are currently several support functions that allow you to connect to external sources using Flink in Confluent Cloud:
+There are currently several commands that allow you to work with AI inside of Flink:

-CREATE_CONNECTION -- Allows you to connect to various external model hosting platforms.
-As of 11/26, the following are supported: AWS Bedrock, AWS Sagemaker, Azure Machine Learning (Azure ML), Azure OpenAI, Google AI, OpenAI, Vertex AI
+**CREATE_CONNECTION** -- Connect to various external model hosting platforms (Includes model providers as well as hyperscaler model hosting platforms)

-CREATE_MODEL -- Allows you to create a model within Flink using a connection to an external model hosting platform.
+**CREATE_MODEL** -- Allows you to create a model within Flink using a connection to an external model hosting platform.

 There are currently 7 AI/ML functions specifically for Confluent Flink.
 The ones bolded are the ones currently with quick starts located above in the .md files

-**AI_COMPLETE: Generate text completions.**
+**AI_COMPLETE:** Generate text completions.
 AI_EMBEDDING: Create embeddings.
-**AI_FORECAST: Forecast trends.**
+**AI_FORECAST:** Forecast trends.
 AI_TOOL_INVOKE: Invoke MCP tools.
-**ML_DETECT_ANOMALIES: Detect anomalies in your data.**
+**ML_DETECT_ANOMALIES:** Detect anomalies in your data.
 ML_EVALUATE: Evaluate the performance of an AI/ML model.
-**ML_PREDICT: Run a remote AI/ML model for tasks like predicting outcomes, generating text, and classification.**
+**ML_PREDICT:** Run a remote AI/ML model for tasks like predicting outcomes, generating text, and classification.

 There are also 12 Machine Learning preprocessing functions: